 Improve the 19th Avenue Park and other existing parks that are not fully developed with features such as landscaping, trails, children's play areas, and a hedge or wall where the park adjoins the freeway.
 PSCF-I-10 the facility could occur or be accelerated.
 LTS Develop new parks with high quality facilities, universal accessibility, durability and low maintenance in mind.
 Existing parks will be improved, if feasible and economically justified, to reduce maintenance cost and water use, as well as improve park safety and aesthetics.
 PSCF-I-4 3.4-3.
 Buildout of the General Plan will result in the increase in use of existing parks such that substantial physical deterioration of ٠.
 The policies PSCF-I-1, PSCF-I-3, and PSCF-I-13 under Impact 3.4-1 also help to increase accessibility are incorporated here by reference.
 The policies in the preference.
 Develop a system of consistent, recognizable and pedestrian-scale signage for the parks and trail system throughout the City, including bikeways, pathways and sidewalks that link key community resources (e.g. schools, public facilities, and transit) to the parks and open space network.
 PSCF-I-7 residents living within 1⁄2 mile of a community park and 1⁄2 mile of neighborhood or pocket park N B II Require that at least 75 percent of new residents live within a half mile or less of a public park facility, using the development permit review and approval processes.
 PSCF-I-2 3.4-2.
 Implementation of the proposed General Plan will increase the percentage of ., Adopt and implement a 10-year Parks and Recreation Master Plan to be reviewed biennially and updated quadrennially.
 PSCF-I-13 Require non-residential developers to contribute to the City's parks and open space system based on proportional share of needs generated and use of facilities, in compliance with the State Mitigation Fee Act and other applicable laws.
 PSCF-I-3 • reservation requirements, consistent with the Quimby Act, for development of landscaped open spaces, parks, trail systems, and/or special community service facilities in new residential developments based on a standard of 5 acres of developed parkland per thousand residents; and A standard of one acre per thousand residents to be met with an impact fee for City-owned and operated parks and special recreation areas that serve all residents. , parkland from the existing 5 acres per thousand residents but still fall short of the City's goal of 6 acres per thousand residents.
-Significance after Mitigation Proposed General Plan Policies that Reduce the Impact Proposed Gen
+Significance after Mitigation Proposed General Plan Policies that Reduce the Impact Proposed Gen not limited to, marsh, vernal pool, a substantial adverse effect on coastal, etc.) through direct Clean Water Act (Including, but federally protected wetlands as 3.5-3.
+Development under the removal, filling, hydrological defined by Section 404 of the proposed General Plan could have incorporated here by reference.

-The policies PSCF-I-1, PSCF-I-3, and PSCF-I-13 under Impact 3.4-1 serve to reduce this impact to a level that is less than incorporated here by reference.
 The policies summarized under Impact 3.5-1 serve to reduce this impact to a level that is less than significant and thus are LTS incorporated here by reference.
-The policies summarized under Impact 3.5-1 serve to reduce this impact to a level that is less than significant and thus are LTS interruption, or other means, Hygirology land.
-Water Quality
+The policies summarized under Impact 3.5-1 serve to reduce this impact to a level that is less than significant and thus are LTS iterruption, or other means, of water quality standards.